sparkflows/sparkflows-docs/docs/operations/migrating-h2-db-to-mysql.rst

 - Open the command prompt.
 - Navigate to ``dbmigration`` folder inside ``fire-3.1.0_spark_2.4``.
-- Run the command - ``java -jar dbmigration.jar properties.txt``
+- Run the command - ``java -jar dbmigration.jar properties.txt``.

 Configure the properties file to point to MySQL database
 ++++++++++++++++++++++++++++++++++++

-Update the ``db.properties`` file to point to MySQL database
+Update the ``db.properties`` file to point to MySQL database.

-Restart Fire server
+Restart Fire Server
 ++++++++++++++++++

-- Restart the Fire server
+- Restart the Fire server.
 - ./run-fire-server.sh start

-.. note::  If the DB migration process throws an exception or error then resolve the issue and then re-execute the MYSQL script, then restart the migration process again.
+.. note::  If the database migration process throws an exception or error then resolve the issue and then re-execute the MYSQL script, then restart the migration process again.